-The nature of motivation:
+The nature of motivation

 Now let’s have a look at the actual motivation that we want to evoke.
 It very much depends on the kind of product or service that your company is offering, so think about it carefully — it will influence the whole marketing idea behind your brand.

 Avoid – the avoidance motivation system lies in preventing damage, harm and loss.
 It’s also associated with getting rid of inconveniences and annoyances of all sorts, by lessening them or eliminating them completely.
-The desirable outcome is naturally also positive, but unlike the approach motivation it is fuelled by a negative initial cause and emotion.
+The desirable outcome is naturally also positive, but unlike the approach motivation it is fueled by a negative initial cause and emotion.
 The examples are some cosmetic products, car repairs, pest control or charities and non-profits.

 The deciding factors